mattplant/SuiteTools/docs/architecture/architecture.md

 | `backend/`  | `shared/`            | `frontend/`                   |
 | `shared/`   | (none internally)    | `frontend/`, `backend/`       |

 > TODO: To preserve suite-wide clarity and layered modularity, strict import boundaries I plan to enforce via TypeScript path aliases and ESLint rules that will surface violations during development.

 #### Workspace Management Details

 SuiteTools uses **Yarn Berry** (v3+) with **Plug’n’Play** and **workspaces** to manage its modular monorepo and streamline development workflows.

-For detailed yarn usage and configuration, see [docs/yarn.md](./yarn.md).
+For detailed yarn usage and configuration, see [Yarn Configuration and Usage](../guides/yarn.md).

 ---